Gallbladder Cancer Library

 Learn about Gallbladder Cancer

-Gallbladder cancer is a rare disease in which malignant (cancer) cells are found in the tissues of the gallbladder.
+Gallbladder cancer occurs when cells in the gallbladder start to grow out of control.
 The gallbladder is a pear-shaped organ that lies just under the liver in the upper abdomen.
 The gallbladder stores bile, a fluid made by the liver to digest fat.
 When food is being broken down in the stomach and intestines, bile is released from the gallbladder through a tube called the common bile duct, which connects the gallbladder and liver to the first part of the small intestine.